sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

 ![logo](img/logo.jpg)
 Although considered not compatible on Apple M1 (arm64) CPU architecture by Oracle itself, WebLogic server, installer a part, DOES work on ARM-based processor family (remember the "write once, run everywhere" slogan?).

-In this repo we will try to document the procedure we followed, at Sunnyvale, to have WebLogic running on the MacBook Pro with M1 processor for testing purpose only; hoping this will help other JavaEE developers equipped with Apple M1 processor or with any other ARM-based PC.
+In this repo we will try to document the procedure we followed, at Sunnyvale, to have WebLogic running on the MacBook Pro with M1 processor (for testing purpose only); hoping this will help other JavaEE developers equipped with Apple M1 processor or with any other ARM-based PC.

 This procedure reference WebLogic 12.2.1.4 (which it has been tested against) but can be use as a starting point to obtain the same for WebLogic 14.x.